Top Tips for Teaching Your Child to Read

 Using Songs

-You don’t have to be a lyrical genius for this one, there are plenty of songs out there that cater to phonetics.
-Children love anything that they can sing or clap along to and this will help them to familiarise different sounds.
+You don’t have to be a lyrical genius for this one; there are plenty of songs out there that cater to phonetics.
+Children love anything they can sing or clap along to, and this helps them familiarise themselves with different sounds.

 Storytelling

-Another way that you can help your child to read is through regular storytelling.
-This helps remind children of what words sound like and introduces them to different words.
+Another way to help your child read is through regular storytelling.
+This helps remind children of what words sound like and introduces them to a variety of words.
 When doing this activity, be sure to read slowly and use your finger as a pointer for each word read out.

 Think Outside of The Box

-There is no rule to the resources that you can use.
-You might find that baking with letter-shaped cookie cutters or re-arranging alphabet magnets is more engaging for your child.
+There are no rules for the resources you can use.
+You might find that baking with letter-shaped cookie cutters or rearranging alphabet magnets is more engaging for your child.
 All children learn in different ways, so feel free to experiment with what works for you.

 Speed It Up

 When teaching your child to blend sounds, it might not be so obvious for them to grasp what the words are.
 When saying the sounds out loud, try sounding them faster.
-This will help your child to spot the words faster and help them with their own reading.
+This will help your child spot words faster and improve their own reading.